Utah Admin. Code R430-90-6 - Administration and Children's Records

 child care license on the facility premises in a place readily visible and

-department of any changes to the program's telephone number and other contact
+inform each parent and OL of any changes to the program's telephone number and

 (8) The provider shall: